johan162/hpdf_table/docs/ContentLabelCallbacks.md

 The parameters in the callback are

 1. **`tag`**: Since a callback sometimes must know from what table or in what circumstances it is called it is possible to add a "tag" to ech table.
-This could be something as simple as pointer to a numeric identifier that uniquely identifies the table or perhaps a pointer to some function that retrives data for this particular table.
+This could be something as simple as pointer to a numeric identifier that uniquely identifies the table or perhaps a pointer to some function that retrieves data for this particular table.
 The `tag` for a table is specified with the `hpdftbl_set_tag()` function.
  When the callback is made this table tag is provided as the first argument.